Rasterize101/FinalYearProject---BP-from-PPG/README.md

  - ResultsDir: Contains the learning curve and test dataset results for the neural network model used.
 You must create an empty folder in your Google Drive storage in order to store the output of the cell.
 Once again, provide the absolute path to this folder
  - CheckpointDir: Saves a neural network model/weights (in a checkpoint file) at some interval, so the model or weights can be loaded later to continue the training from the state saved.
 For this configuration, only the model/weights which have achieved the "best performance" so far are saved.
 You must create an empty folder in your Google Drive storage in order to store the output of the cell.
 Once again, provide the absolute path to this folder

+## Future Contributions

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 ## References

+<a id="1">[1]</a> Alex Krizhevsky, Ilya Sutskever, and Geoffrey E Hinton.
+ImageNet Classification with Deep Convolutional Neural Networks. url: http://code.google.com/p/cuda-convnet/

+<a id="2">[2]</a> Kaiming He et al. “Deep Residual Learning for Image Recognition”.
+In: CoRR abs/1512.03385 (2015). arXiv: 1512.03385. url: http://arxiv.org/abs/1512.03385

-[1] Luˇstrek M. Slapniˇcar G Mlakar N. “Blood Pressure Estimation from Photoplethysmogram Using a Spectro-Temporal Deep Neural Network”.
+<a id="3">[3]</a> Luštrek M. Slapničar G Mlakar N. “Blood Pressure Estimation from Photoplethysmogram Using a Spectro-Temporal Deep Neural Network”.
 In: (2019). doi: 10.3390/s19153420.

+<a id="4">[4]</a> Chadi El Hajj and Panayiotis A. Kyriacou.
+“Cuffless and Continuous Blood Pressure Estimation From PPG Signals Using Recurrent Neural Networks”.
+In: (2020), pp. 4269–4272. doi: 10.1109/EMBC44109.2020.9175699

+<a id="5">[5]</a> C. El-Hajj and P. A. Kyriacou.
+“Deep learning models for cuffless blood pressure monitoring from PPG signals using attention mechanism”.
+In: Biomedical Signal Processing and Control 65 (Mar.
+2021). issn: 17468108. doi: 10.1016/j.bspc.2020.102301